Start Printed Page 16229

 - Peanut promotion

-1. The authority citation for part 1216 continues to read as follows:End Amendment Part Start Amendment Part
+1. The authority citation for 7 CFR part 1216 continues to read as follows:End Amendment Part

-Minor peanut-producing states means all peanut-producing states with the exception of Alabama, Florida, Georgia, Mississippi, New Mexico, North Carolina, Oklahoma, South Carolina, Texas, and Virginia.
+Minor peanut-producing states means all peanut-producing states with the exception of Alabama, Arkansas, Florida, Georgia, Mississippi, Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, Texas and Virginia.

-Primary peanut-producing states means Alabama, Florida, Georgia, Mississippi, New Mexico, North Carolina, Oklahoma, South Carolina, Texas, and Virginia, Provided, these states maintain three-year average production of at least 10,000 tons of peanuts.
+Primary peanut-producing states means Alabama, Arkansas, Florida, Georgia, Mississippi, Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, Texas and Virginia, Provided, these states maintain a 3-year average production of at least 10,000 tons of peanuts.

-(1) Ten members and alternates.
-One member and one alternate shall be appointed from each primary peanut-producing state, who are producers and whose nominations have been submitted by certified peanut producer Start Printed Page 14922organizations within a primary peanut-producing state.
+(1) Twelve members and alternates.
+One member and one alternate shall be appointed from each primary peanut-producing state, who are producers and whose nominations have been submitted by certified peanut producer organizations within a primary peanut-producing state.

 Administrator, Agricultural Marketing Service.